Mechanism and Regulation of Nuclear Expansion:

 The following two broad problems are currently being pursued in the lab using a combination of in vitro reconstitution, cell-based experiments, advance fluorescence microscopy/spectroscopy, computational and micro-manipulation tools:

 1) We are interested in understanding the interplay of cellular membrane parameters and the kinetics of aggregation of intrinsically disordered proteins (IDPs) such as Amyloid-beta, full-length human Tau and alpha-Synuclein.
-This will help us understand how different IDPs and host cellular membranes influence each other in terms of aggregation kinetics of the IDP or the changes in the physico-chemical parameters of the cellular membranes that might eventually drive neuronal membrane deformation and propagation of amyloids from cell to cell.
+This will help us understand how different IDPs and host cellular membranes influence each other in terms of aggregation kinetics of the IDP or the changes in the physico-chemical parameters of the cellular membranes that might eventually drive neuronal membrane deformation resulting in neurodegeneration and propagation of amyloids from cell to cell.

 2) Mechanism by which Mycobacterial secretory components manipulate host cellular membranes to evade phagosome maturation.

 Trillions of microbes (bacteria, viruses, fungi, and parasites) reside on various surfaces (mucosa, skin, etc.).
 An ideal system of mutualism as long as both parties (host and microbes) are happy and benefit.
 Any perturbation (antibiotic treatment, altered diets, body clock, dark-light balance, diseases, etc.) can endanger the host's health.
-The questions are, a) How is balance maintained (do we need a holistic understanding of body energy balance, endocrine dynamics, and gut-brain communication) and b) to achieve the required balance, do we need all those whopping amounts of microbes (overtly bacteria, to be precise gut bacteria as that is the largest in number and gut is the major reservoir).
+The questions are: a) How is balance maintained (do we need a holistic understanding of body energy balance, endocrine dynamics, and gut-brain communication) and b) to achieve the required balance, do we need all those whopping amounts of microbes (overtly bacteria, to be precise gut bacteria as that is the largest in number and gut is the major reservoir).

 My lab currently tries to understand a) various ways to induce gut bacterial dysbiosis and its consequence on the gut-adipose-brain axis and b) the role of the gut microbiome (bacteria) in various diseases (diabetes, obesity, NAFLD, and PD).